matthewlkramer/Wildflower-TLs-and-Schools/replit.md

 - July 04, 2025.
 Added full-width detail pages with breadcrumb navigation format ("Wildflower > [Entity Name]")
 - July 04, 2025.
 Added logo display area to school summary tab with proper Airtable field mapping and placeholder when no logo is present
 - July 04, 2025.
 Implemented horizontal scrolling tabs for mobile devices on both school and teacher detail pages to prevent tab cramming
+- July 04, 2025.
+Fixed location checkbox fields to use boolean values instead of strings for "Current Physical Address" and "Current Mailing Address"
+- July 04, 2025.
+Updated governance documents table name from "Governance documents" to "Governance docs" to match actual Airtable table name
+- July 04, 2025.
+Added improved error handling for missing or unauthorized Airtable tables with informative warning messages
 ```

 ## User Preferences